Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{obot}-mediated human–human (dyadic) interaction enables remote physical cooperation through haptic communication over networks.
 Such systems have broad applicability, ranging from teleoperation and motor training to remote healthcare and rehabilitation.
 In rehabilitation robotics, this form of interaction is particularly valuable for preserving the therapeutic benefits of haptic communication between less-skilled patients and more-skilled therapists.
-This interaction between participants with different skill levels (e.g., experts and novices [1], or superior and inferior groups [2]) has been characterised as cooperation [3].
-Previous studies have highlighted the benefits of cooperation in coordinating daily activities [4], demonstrated its promise for remote healthcare applications [5], and shown advantages over individual task performance [6].
-However, the relationship between inevitable time delays and the quality of this cooperation remains insufficiently understood.
-While existing research has demonstrated that short time delays do not hinder interaction [7], and increased delays adversely affect cooperation by reducing motor performance [1], current studies lack systematic approaches to maintaining both stability and interaction efficiency for dyads under delayed conditions.
+This interaction between participants with different skill levels (e.g., experts and novices \cite{DuCampolo2024}, or superior and inferior groups \cite{TakagiBurdet2019}) has been characterised as cooperation \cite{JarrasseBurdet2012}.
+Previous studies have highlighted the benefits of cooperation in coordinating daily activities \cite{TakagiBurdet2018}, demonstrated its promise for remote healthcare applications \cite{NovakRiener2014}, and shown advantages over individual task performance \cite{GaneshBurdet2014}.
+Interaction controllers are extensively used in unilateral human-robot systems to ensure compliance, predict motion intention, and maintain smooth movement \cite{ZhouSong2021, LiGe2014}.
+However, the control dynamics underlying remote dyadic cooperation remain insufficiently understood.
+Specifically, the relationship between inevitable network time delays and the quality of this physical cooperation requires deeper investigation.
+While existing research has demonstrated that short time delays do not hinder interaction \cite{IvanovaBurdet2021}, and increased delays adversely affect cooperation by reducing motor performance \cite{DuCampolo2024}, current studies lack systematic approaches to maintaining both stability and interaction efficiency for dyads under delayed conditions.